Nick-Zafiropoulos/dm-gen/README.md

 ![dmgenlogoblacktrimmedsmall](https://user-images.githubusercontent.com/102330367/221329478-e6966299-e8bd-4e8a-ac5c-b2219788f8db.png)

 DM Gen is a tool for 5th Edition Dungeons and Dragons (and any other TTRPG systems) that allows Dungeon Masters to easily **generate**, **customize**, and **save** item shops and NPCs.
-After creating a campaign, users can **invite their players** to join their campaign to view item shop inventories and NPC information, as well as contribute notes that can be viewed by all users who have access to the campaign.
+After creating a campaign, users can **invite their players** to join their campaign to view item shop inventories and NPC information.
+In addition, players can contribute notes that can be viewed by all users who have access to the campaign.

 Running your D&D campaign is already a lot of work, DM Gen takes care of creating and organizing player-facing information so you don't have to.